wp-plugins/accessibility-widget/readme.txt

 This is where you set the font-size you want to enable for the users to use (read up on the CSS font-size property at W3Schools).
 The simplest font-size group you can use are smaller, inherit, larger.

 *Set controller text:*
-By default, the widget displays letter "T" that appears in your widget depending on the number of font sizes you use, that is if you set only two font-size, then only two letter T appears, and so forth.
-Starting with version 1.2., you can set it to use more meaningful words, like "Small, Normal, Large" for each size you specify.
+By default, the widget displays the letter "T" depending on the number of font sizes you use; that is, if you set only two font-size, then only two letter T appears, and so forth.
+Starting with version 1.2, you can set it to use more meaningful words, like Small, Normal, Large for each size you specify.

 = Can I use this on a non-widgetized website / theme? =